diff-priv-ht/test-of-tests/README.md

 * `practical.m.alpha0`: Find practical values of the input parameters for *unknown* effect size by searching for the minimum effect size required to achieve $\rho$ power for a given public hypothesis test.
 * Helper functions `rtulap`, `ptulap`, `dp.binom.p.val`, and `dp.binom.alt.prob`: implementation of the binomial test described in Awan and Slavkovic's *Differentially Private Uniformly Most Powerful Tests for Binomial Data*.

 The file `examples.Rmd` and corresponding compiled `examples.pdf` walk through an example of the use of these functions when the public test is a one-sample t-test.
+The file `figures.Rmd` and corresponding compiled `figures.pdf` contain the code to create all figures in the arXiv version of the paper.
+The runs used to create these plots are stored in the `figures` folder and the plots are stored in `arXiv_plots`.